UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day2.md

 ##### Somethings went well
   - I liked the markdown document (HedgeDoc).
 Me too x3!

   - Thank you for a fantastic course!
 I learned a lot, and got very thorough feedback on all questions I have.
 Everything was presented in a very basic and understandable way.
-The hackmd is very nice to ask questions in.
+The **hackmd**-document is very nice to ask questions in.
 And the fact that you are enough people to answer quickly and thoroughly is very very helpful.
 Then it is possible to keep track with what is currently being presented while asking questions.
   - I really liked the well written training pages, who was mostly easy to follow, written quite clearly.

 - Gave me information and the confidence to get started.